thomas-d/documentation/content/applications/inventory_and_mrp/purchase/manage_deals/calls_for_tenders.rst

 .. |RfQ| replace:: :abbr:`RfQ (Request for Quotation)`
 .. |RfQs| replace:: :abbr:`RfQs (Requests for Quotation)`

-Sometimes companies might want to invite vendors to submit offers for similar goods or services all at once.
+Sometimes, companies might want to invite vendors to submit offers for similar goods or services all at once.
 This helps companies to select the cheapest, fastest vendors for their specific business needs.